MiriamEA/Linux_Usage_Agent/README.md

 ## 1. Introduction
 The Host Agent is an internal programm that keeps track of hardware specifications and resource usage of all serves in the cluster.
 It allows the infrastructure team to monitor the resource usage (CPU, memory, ...).
+This information can be used to improve the cluster and plan for the future.

 ## 2. Architecture
 ![Cluster](https://github.com/MiriamEA/Linux_Usage_Agent/blob/master/Cluster.jpg)